-Below are four examples of the little-known or poorly understood strategies we employ to help you maximize your Social Security benefits.
+Below are three examples of the little-known or poorly understood strategies we employ to help you maximize your Social Security benefits.
 When appropriate, these and other strategies may increase your lifetime Social Security benefits substantially (by tens-of-thousands of dollars in some instances).

 Filing a Restricted Application for "Free Spousal" Benefits